-Wide Field Camera 3, or WFC3, brought new depth and range to Hubble upon its installation in 2009 and is expected to become Hubble's new main instrument.
-WFC3's vision encompasses near-infrared light, visible light, and near-ultraviolet radiation.
-It will be the power behind studies of dark energy and dark matter, the formation of individual stars and the discovery of extremely remote galaxies previously beyond Hubble's vision.
+Wide Field Camera 3, or WFC3, brought new depth and range to Hubble upon its installation in 2009 and has provided many of Hubble's most iconic recent images.
+Its vision encompasses near-infrared light, visible light, and near-ultraviolet radiation.
+It has studied everything from star formation in the near and distant universe to galaxies in the most remote regions of the cosmos.

 WFC3 has two "channels."
 Each channel detects and processes different wavelengths.
 The ultraviolet-visible channel can be used to study nearby galaxies and galaxies undergoing bursts of star formation.
 The near-infrared channel can be used to study the light from distant galaxies, which has been stretched by its travels through the expanding universe into infrared light.
 Because we see the most distant galaxies as they were in the early life of the universe, this gives us a glimpse of the history and evolution of the universe.